 - File Size: Maximum 512KB.

 Why 512KB?
-Mobile optimization.
-Apple wants your artwork to load instantly on a user's phone, even on a slow 5G connection.
-Large uncompressed PNGs often fail this check.
+Mobile optimization remains critical.
+Apple wants your artwork to load instantly on a user's phone, even on a spotty 5G connection.
+Large uncompressed PNGs often fail this check, causing your show to appear "artwork-less" to new subscribers.

 Spotify Requirements